eisen-oxid/thermit/server/README.md

 To create some test data, you can use the script `seed.sh` in the seed directory.
 Replace the password in the code with the password you set for the database.
 This will create some example data to get started.
 All users have `123456` as password.

+## Tests

+Tests can be run with `cargo test`.
+Our CI also uses [tarpaulin](https://github.com/xd009642/tarpaulin) to generate code coverage.
+This tool can be installed with `cargo install cargo-tarpaulin` and run with `cargo tarpaulin -v`.